jasongroce/docs/docs/content/tutorials/helm/index.md

 ---
 type: docs
-title: "Tutorial: Getting started with Kubernetes: Use Helm to run your first app"
+title: "Tutorial: Use Helm to run your first app"
-linkTitle: "Existing Kubernetes application"
+linkTitle: "Helm application"
 weight: 10
 description: "Take a tour of Radius by updating an existing Helm chart to add Radius support."
 categories: "Tutorial"